falke-ai-circuit/LOGReport/docs/token_processing.md

 - Improved extraction of token IDs from filenames with multiple underscores
 - For files with pattern `XXX_FBC.log`, the token ID is correctly extracted as `XXX`
 - Proper normalization of numeric token IDs to 3-digit format for FBC tokens
+- Token ID extraction logic has been updated to properly handle each file type based on their specific filename patterns

+#### 4. Token ID Normalization
+- For FBC tokens, numeric IDs are padded to 3 digits (e.g., "162" remains "162", "16" becomes "016")
+- For FBC tokens, alphanumeric IDs are converted to uppercase (e.g., "163a" becomes "163A")
+- For non-FBC tokens, only whitespace is stripped

+#### 5. Dynamic IP Discovery
+- Scans log directory names and filenames for IP patterns using regex
+- Pattern: `(\d{1,3}-\d{1,3}-\d{1,3}-\d{1,3})` (e.g., "192-168-0-11")
+- Updates token objects with discovered IP addresses when tokens don't already have a valid IP

 ### Implementation Details

 The scan_log_files method processes files in the following way:

-1. For .log files:
+1. For all file types:
-   - Extract token type from filename pattern (e.g., `162_FBC.log` → FBC)
+   - Extract token type from filename pattern or parent directory
    - Use directory name as node name when available
+   - Extract token ID using appropriate pattern matching for each token type

+2. Token matching strategies (in order of precedence):
+   - Case-insensitive exact token ID and type match
+   - Case-insensitive token ID and type match (substring)
-   - Extract token ID from the first part of the filename
+   - Case-insensitive exact token ID match (only if no token of this type exists)

-2. For .fbc, .rpc, .lis files:
-   - Use existing directory structure logic
+   - Token ID contains match (only if no token of this type exists)

+3. Token matching logic has been updated to be more specific about token types, ensuring tokens are matched by both token ID AND token type rather than just token ID

+3. Token creation for unmatched files:
+   - When a file is found but no matching token exists, a new token representation is created
+   - The token is added to the node automatically
+   - Original token ID case is preserved for FBC files

+4. Unified handling of all token types:
+   - All token types (FBC, RPC, LOG, LIS) are processed using the same logic
-   - Token type is determined by parent directory
+   - Token type is always determined from the filename or directory structure
-   - Node name is extracted from directory name

-3. Token matching:
-   - First attempts exact token ID match
-   - Falls back to substring matching
-   - Uses alphanumeric similarity for closest match
+   - Distance-based matching logic has been removed for improved accuracy

 ### Configuration Requirements

 #### Node Configuration (nodes_test.json)

-For proper FBC token detection, the node configuration file must include all expected tokens with their correct types.
+For proper token detection, the node configuration file must include all expected tokens with their correct types.
 For example, the AP01m node configuration should include:

 ```json
 [